Bryan · Business and Technology · Comp Network Admin - ITNW

 Transfers to BAS-IT degree at UHCL.

-Four major exams each worth 10% of the course grade, and a comprehensive final exam (10% of the total)
+Four major exams and a comprehensive final exam each worth 10% of the course grade

 Blinn College Policies

-Blinn College holds all members of the college community, which includes students, faculty, and staff accountable for their actions and words.
-Therefore, all members should commit themselves to behave in a manner that respects and demonstrates concern for the dignity, rights, and freedoms of others, including respect for the physical and intellectual property of all members of the college community.
+Members of the Blinn College community, which includes faculty, staff and students, are expected to act honestly and responsibly in all aspects of campus life.
+Blinn College holds all members accountable for their actions and words.
+Therefore, all members should commit themselves to behave in a manner that recognizes personal respect and demonstrates concern for the personal dignity, rights, and freedoms of every member of the College community, including respect for College property and the physical and intellectual property of others.

 Civility Notification Statement.
-If a student is asked to leave the classroom because of uncivil behavior, the student may not return to that class until he or she arranges a conference with the instructor; it is the student’s responsibility to arrange for this conference within two school days of being notified of the suspension from class.
-This statement reflects step one of three possible steps in the incivility process.
-The Incivility Protocol is detailed in the Blinn College Catalog and in Blinn College Board Policy FLB (LOCAL).
+If a student is asked to leave the classroom because of uncivil behavior, the student may not return to that class until he or she arranges a conference with the instructor; it is the student’s responsibility to arrange for this conference.

-Other circumstances may be considered an excused absence at the discretion of the faculty member with appropriate documentation.
-College District-mandated attendance policy applies to all coursework; including coursework in developmental/ non-credit courses.
-Failure to attend developmental classes will also result in removal from the course as defined by the College District.
+Other absences may be considered excused at the discretion of the faculty member with appropriate documentation.
+A student enrolled in a developmental course is subject to College District-mandated attendance policies.
+Failure to attend developmental classes shall result in removal from the course as defined by the College District.

 Students with Disabilities